Change Your Image

 I started buying DVDs in 1998, Blu-rays in 2008.
 I have also been upgrading some of my very favorite films from DVD to Blu-Ray.
 Will 4K/UHD discs interest me?
 Not yet...

-I certainly feel I know a film noir when I see one, but let's face it, we generally categorize to simply help find or avoid certain types of art/entertainment.
-My point being, it is a loose category, so let's not get too pedantic about which films are and are not noirs.
-For more information on this most enjoyable genre (or style, if you prefer), here is a URL to Paul Schrader's wonderful essay from 1971:
+Let's face it, we generally categorize to simply help find or avoid certain types of art/entertainment.
+My point being, Noir is an invented category, so let's not get too pedantic about which films are and are not Noirs.
+For further reading, I suggest Paul Schrader's wonderful essay from 1971, Notes On Film Noir.

 This list contains a few peripheral entries such as Allen documentaries, and "Play It Again Sam", of which Woody wrote the source play, but did not direct.